 Each beverage has its distinct flavor and aroma.
 It is up to you to decide which one is best for your well-being and health.
 We prefer to follow the findings of the scientific studies listed, and we urge that you drink Mate tea.
 Its contraindications are less stunning than those of the other drinks, but the benefits to our bodies and growth are greater.

 Mate users recognize and confirm the good changes they have experienced since adopting the beverage as a habit: energy, peace, tranquillity, balance, and vitality.
-If you are still skeptical about one of the world’s most populous drinks, we recommend that you read the five reasons why you should incorporate Yerba Mate in your diet.
+If you are still skeptical about one of the world’s most populous drinks, we recommend you read the five reasons you should incorporate Yerba Mate into your diet.